angelinahli/meet-me-2/README.md

 * make search bar width expand to fill page
 * update the sign up page validation text
 * Rethink the user page - what needs to be on there?
-* display the possible event times to the user better

 ### somewhere in between?
 * organize searches with pages, perhaps sort search results
 * Allow users to add each other?
 * add ability to specify event duration by hour : min
+* make it easier to find users to hold events with

 ### back end
 * allow user to create and add an event to their google calendar from the new_event page